Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 Then the insurance company learned the homeowner's husband started the fire while tending to marijuana plants in the basement.
 It sued to get its money back.
 The court found, that by growing marijuana, the couple intentionally increased the risk to the house and ordered them to pay back the money.

 A lot has changed since then.
-In December, Michigan became the 10th state to legalize the recreational use of marijuana.
+As of 2021, there are 17 states that have legalized the recreational use of marijuana.
 But despite its growing acceptance, marijuana still sits in a grey area for insurers.

 In general, homeowners insurance will cover damage to your home unless the policyholder caused it intentionally, said Fabio Faschi, property and casualty team lead for Policygenius.